Ever wondered what makes Henry Cavill tick?

 The resilience he's shown in pivoting to new opportunities demonstrates the Helper's remarkable adaptability.

-Rather than dwelling on lost roles, he's embraced new challenges—like the Warhammer cinematic universe—that allow him to continue connecting with fans in meaningful ways.
+Rather than dwelling on lost roles, he's embraced new challenges that allow him to continue connecting with fans in meaningful ways.

 The Gentleman's Code: Henry's Old-School Values in Modern Hollywood